Lhakar: Members

 Tenzin Dorjee is a writer, activist and musician.
 He is the Executive Director of Students for a Free Tibet, a global grassroots network of students and activists.
 He is also known for his blog posts on the official Lhakar website, and for being the chair of the Lhakar Awards Committee.

 China's position

 According to China, Tibet has never been recognised as an independent state by any government of any country.
-However the remarkable achievement of social and economic progress by Tibet since the peaceful liberation (1951), the purpose of the “Tibetan people’s uprising movement” is to create crisis in China by “staging co-ordinated sabotage activities” including self-immolation (more than 130 since 2008) and boycotts.
+However the achievement of social and economic progress since the annexation of Tibet by the People's Republic of China, the purpose of the “Tibetan people’s uprising movement” is to create crisis in China by “staging co-ordinated sabotage activities” including self-immolation (more than 130 since 2008) and boycotts.
 They consider the Dalai Lama as the leader of this movement involving his Dalai clique.
 China's government feels disappointed in assuring that western media outlets are based on "distorted facts and unfounded claims" and are also ignorant of the obvious truths.